heralden/steam-chat/README.md

 # Usage

 You will need Node.js and npm (node package manager) installed on your system.
-Once you have those installed, run the following commands.
+Once you have those installed, run the following commands inside the directory.

 ```
 npm install